SynfiniDLT/daml-keccak/README.md

 The implementation is not yet optimized for performance.
 The Daml standard library does not currently support bit-level operations on integers (such as bit shifting, bit-wise and/or etc.).
 These are necessary for the keccak hash function.
-This library implements these operations using arithmetic which presents a bottleneck.
+This library implements these operations using basic arithmetic which presents a bottleneck.
 Having access to native bit-level operations may provide a significant performance improvement.